tonghuikang/blog/_posts/2025-09-07-principles-for-ai-products.md

 One such affordance is search auto-complete (yeah this has existed before ChatGPT).
 As you type characters, it shows you how you could complete the query.
 If one of the queries happens to be exactly what you want, you can complete the query with fewer keystrokes - this is immediately helpful.
 If the query you want is not suggested, you just keep typing - this is steerable.

 We should have the same expectation for chat.
-Let's say you want to research where to go for lunch.
+Let's say you want to decide where to go for lunch.
 You would say something like "Asian food for lunch in Mountain View" or "Asian lunch", depending on how much the AI knows about you.
 Then the AI comes up with suggestions immediately - this is immediately helpful.
-Then you follow up with "no noodles", and AI immediately[^imcomplete-completion] narrows down its queries, cutting off its previous reply[^multichannel].
+While the suggestions are streaming, you follow up with "no noodles", and AI immediately[^imcomplete-completion] narrows down its queries, cutting off its previous reply[^multichannel].
 You say "tabulate" and AI presents the information as a nice Markdown table immediately.
 You say "map", and AI presents a map immediately - this is steerable.
-Chat interfaces will evolve like this - companies will decide how much they want to be the first to do this.
+Chat interfaces will evolve to this - companies will decide how much they want to be the first to do this.

 [^imcomplete-completion]: Many of the current chat interfaces are not even able to respond to follow-up instructions immediately.
-Either they queue the messages and inject them once the previous completion is complete, or they ignore the previous completion entirely.
+Either you cannot send a message while the previous message is streaming, or they queue the messages and inject them once the previous completion is complete, or the injection ignores the previous completion entirely.

 [^multichannel]: LLMs currently cannot multitask.
 LLMs currently work on single-threaded conversations.
 LLMs are currently not able to generate instructions for tool calling and respond to the human at the same time.
 I have a [proposal](https://blog.huikang.dev/2025/05/14/multichannel-prediction.html) for how we can rearchitect the LLM interface to work with multi-threaded conversations.